Joel Rifkin: Arrest and trial

-On June 28, 1993, state troopers patrolling Long Island's Southern State Parkway noticed the pickup truck without a license plate.
-After pulling Rifkin over, they found Bresciani's body under a tarpaulin.
+On June 28, 1993, at 3:15 am, state troopers patrolling Long Island's Southern State Parkway noticed a 1984 Mazda B2000 pickup truck without a license plate.
+After indicating to the driver to pull over, he failed to stop and led police on a 20- to 25-minute chase, ending after he lost control of the vehicle and crashed into a light pole.
+The driver was identified as Joel David Rifkin, and after searching the vehicle, the troopers found the body of Tiffany Bresciani wrapped in a tarpaulin.
+On May 9, 1994, he was found guilty of second-degree murder for her death.

-He was found guilty of nine counts of second-degree murder in 1994, and sentenced to 203 years up to life in prison.

 Prison life

 Prison officials decided in 1996 that Rifkin was so notorious that his presence in the general prison population could be disruptive.
 He was confined to his cell at the Attica Correctional Facility for 23 hours per day.
 He spent more than four years in solitary confinement, then was transferred to the Clinton Correctional Facility in Clinton County, New York.
 Rifkin sued, arguing that his solitary imprisonment was unconstitutional.
 In 2000, a state appellate court determined that prison officials had not violated his constitutional rights by housing him in isolation.
-Corrections officials said that Rifkin was imprisoned with more than 200 other inmates at Clinton who were not allowed into the general prison population.
+Corrections officials said that Rifkin was imprisoned with more than 200 other inmates at Clinton, who were not allowed into the general prison population.

 Known victims

+Rifkin received his first of many life sentences in June 1994 for Bresciani's murder.
+In September 1995, Rifkin was sentenced to two life sentences for the murders of Evens and Marquez, both of which he previously pleaded guilty to.
+Later in December, he received three more life sentences after pleading guilty to murdering Orvieto, Holloman and the unidentified woman found at Newton Creek.
+In January 1996, Rifkin was given a seventh life sentence for the murder of Soto.
+That same month, he was sentenced to life again for the murder of Sanchez.
+In the span of two years, Rifkin racked up a total of eight life sentences.